Meet the Staff

-Sue Williamson (Founder and Managing Director)
+Sue Williamson - CEO and Founder

-Before setting up the wonderful Tang Hall SMART in 2014, I worked as a teacher at (the also wonderful) Burnholme Community College, specialising in music and English.
+Before setting up the wonderful Tang Hall SMART in 2014, I worked as a teacher at (the also wonderful) Burnholme Community College, specialising in Music and English.
 During my 20 years at the school, I took on various roles, such as Special Educational Needs Coordinator, Equalities Officer and Able, Gifted and Talented Coordinator - all of which helped to make this a rewarding and varied experience.

-Alex ‘Al’ Williamson (Director of Electronics/Workshop)
+Alex ‘Al’ Williamson - Workshop Lead

 Before Tang Hall SMART, I worked as an Electronics Engineer and Clock Maker, which included running my own clock and gramophone shop in York from 1989-1997.
 This was followed by a decade or so of doing up broken and old electrical/ mechanical items, buying cheaply, then repairing and selling.
 It was an easy transition from my man-shed, to the electronics workshop at Tang Hall SMART where I am involved in designing and developing prototypes; including especially adapted musical equipment for those with disabilities.
 I lead on our work with young people who are developing their hand-tool skills, as well as electronics/radio sessions.
 When I’m not at work, I spend time inventing, often involving sound waves/magnets/sensors.
 I am interested in (Sue would say obsessed with) amateur radio, and I am a proud Morse Code Examiner.
 I love music too, and play the bass, drums and electric guitar – as well as being interested in computer/ synthesizer generated music, and composition.

 Holly Parker - Day Manager (Burnholme site) - Independent Living Skills Coordinator, Drama Tutor